SuadeLabs/fire/documentation/properties/purpose.md

 ### interest_on_bonds_and_FRNs
 Describes an account that holds the amount of interests receivable/payable as reported in a Profit and Loss report and where the interest amount originates from **bonds and Floating Rate Notes**.

+### intra_group_fees_and_cost_recharges
+Describes an account that holds the amount of:
+    - Intra-group fees receivable and payable where the counterparty is an intra-group entity.
+Or;
+    - Cost recharges that are costs of a centrally managed service allocated and charged to each group entity (e.g. IT support).

 ### fx
 *needs definition*